fatcatdog/SpringJpaVueJsTodoApp/README.md

 The client folder in this repo is the Vue.js project.
 This runs on port 8080.
 ------------------------------------------------------------

 UI was not a priority for this project.
-In public/index.html of the client app, I simply imported:
+In public/index.html of the client app, I simply imported: unpkg.com/primitive-ui/dist/css/main.css in the header

-"<link rel="stylesheet" href="https://unpkg.com/primitive-ui/dist/css/main.css" />"

 CD into client, then do the following: npm install